HIV and Specific Populations

 How do adolescents become infected with HIV?

-Most people in the United States who acquired HIV infection through mother-to-child transmission are now adolescents or young adults.
-However, most youth who get HIV during adolescence are infected through sex.
-Many adolescents with HIV are recently infected and don’t know that they are HIV positive.
+Some of the adolescents with HIV in the United States acquired the virus as infants through mother-to-child transmission.
+Most youth who get HIV during adolescence are infected through sex.
+Many adolescents with HIV were recently infected and don’t know that they are HIV positive.

 What factors increase the risk of HIV infection in adolescents?

-Several factors make it challenging to prevent HIV in adolescents.
-Many adolescents lack basic information about HIV and how to prevent becoming infected with HIV.
+Several factors make it challenging to prevent HIV infection in adolescents.
+Many adolescents lack basic information about HIV and how to protect themselves from HIV infection.